 All equipment procured for this project must comply with the requirements of the "Government Procurement Requirements for Green Data Centers."
-The project's energy consumption is primarily concentrated in the operation of the computing center.
-The computing center will be constructed according to the A data center standards outlined in the "Data Center Design Code" (GB50174-2017).
+The project's energy consumption is primarily concentrated in the operation of the data center.
+The data center will be constructed according to the A data center standards outlined in the "Data Center Design Code" (GB50174-2017).